editor-js/translate-inline/README.md

 Use the [docker-compose.yml](./server/docker-compose.yml) to build and run the translation service.

+By default the service runs on port 5000.

+CORS are enabled.

 ### Usage

 Use your package manager to install the package `editorjs-translate-inline`.